DOC has vaccinated 17% of Wisconsin prisoners, but ‘slow’ process compared to state

 The next day, Schmidlkofer, age 49, also got the Johnson & Johnson shot.

 Others were vaccinated earlier.
-Frank Burt, an inmate at Kettle Moraine, said at his prison, everyone ages 65 and up who wanted the vaccine got a dose in the first week of March.
+Frank Burt, an inmate at Kettle Moraine, said at his prison, everyone age 65 and up who wanted the vaccine got a dose in the first week of March.

 “Everything is going well” with the vaccine rollout, Burt said in mid-March.